-To ensure a late 2020 launch, Breeze Airways (MX, Salt Lake City) says it has entered into a tentative agreement with Compass Airlines (United States of America) (Minneapolis/St. Paul) to acquire its interstate scheduled air transport authorities.
+To ensure a late 2020 launch, Breeze Airways (MX, Salt Lake City) says it has entered into a tentative agreement with Compass Airlines (United States of America) (Minneapolis St. Paul International) to acquire its interstate scheduled air transport authorities.
 Compass Airlines was a production carrier specialising in carrying out E175 flights for US mainline carriers.
 However, after it lost its key contract with Delta Air Lines (DL, Atlanta Hartsfield Jackson) in 2019, and coupled with the impact of the COVID-19 pandemic, Trans States Holdings elected to close Compass in April this year.
 With its Part 121 Air Carrier Certificate (ACC) suspended, Compass's fleet of Embraer Regional Jets was subsequently moved to sister carrier Republic Airways (YX, Indianapolis International).

 In a filing to the US Department of Transportation (DOT), Breeze Airways said that under its provisional Asset Purchase Agreement (APA) with Compass dated July 6, Breeze will acquire from Compass, the relevant assets needed to allow it to make use of its scheduled interstate authority and to allow the US Federal Aviation Administration (FAA) to issue Breeze with the operating authority equivalent to that held by Compass.